 Moreover, history informs us about the mistakes that people have made in the past and prevents us from repeating them again.
 It’s a neat catalog of all our failures and successes.
 It makes the process of discovery (scientific or otherwise) more efficient by telling us what pathways have already been tried and tested.
 A good enough reason to learn history, I suppose.

-First, there is a lot of interpolation and extrapolation involved in historical analysis.
-In Science, these are well justified methods of interpreting and analyzing data.
+First, there is a lot of interpolation and extrapolation involved in a historical analysis.
+In Science, these are well-justified methods of interpreting and analyzing data.
 But for these methods to be accurate, the size of the data-set should be large enough.
 This is usually not the case in historical analysis.
 Quite often, it’s the opposite.
 Most of the historical narratives have extrapolations (or interpolations) that any scientist would find very hard to justify.

 While reading history, I often come across a full character sketch of a historical figure or a movie-like narration of an event based on what I would consider insufficient information.
 The historian, although well within his rights as a competent authority on the subject, fills in the gaps in information with his own imagination.
 This generates a very fundamental flaw in any historical analysis.
 One that of prejudice.
 As Will Durant puts it –